schinckel/django-boardinghouse/README.txt

 Philosophy
 ----------

-Some models should be seperated, others should be global.
+Some models should be partitioned between schemata, others should be global (public schema).

-Users belong to a schema, and when they view a page, it automatically only fetches data that is from their schema.
+Users have a relationship to a schema, and when they view a page, it automatically only fetches data that is from their schema.

+Users may belong to multiple schemata, and should be a mechanism for switching between them.